esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::::

 In real-world scenarios, we often face the challenge of investigating a specific pathology that is relatively rare.
 Consequently, our dataset may contain thousands of normal subjects but relatively few with any pathology, and even fewer with the pathology of interest.
 This creates an imbalanced dataset and can introduce biases.
-For instance, if we aim to develop a model to detect heart failure on chest X-rays, but all our heart failure patients are older men, the model may incorrectly ''focus' (by which we mean here exploit the statistical correlation) on the absence of female breasts and signs of aging instead of actual heart failure indicators, such as the cardiothoracic ratio.
+For instance, if we aim to develop a model to detect heart failure on chest X-rays, but all our heart failure patients are older men, the model may incorrectly "focus" (by exploiting statistical correlations) on the absence of female breasts and signs of aging, rather than on true heart failure indicators like the cardiothoracic ratio.

 Here are some initial steps to understanding your dataset if you plan to do supervised ML: